 My landscapes reflect a lifelong love affair with mountains, trees, moonrises and sets, and storms.
 I spend a good deal of time in the wilderness with a camera, often at sunset or later.
-I paint places I frequent, transformed by weather and end-of-day light.
-Snow and moon phases visible in the daylight have a particular draw for me.
+I paint places I frequent or imagine, transformed by weather and end-of-day light.
+Snow, and moon phases visible in the daylight have a particular draw for me.

 In my paintings of nonhuman animals, I invite the viewer to consider our conflicted relationship with nature and the choices we can make to change course, a consideration at the heart of my work.

 When I paint the human figure, my models are family and friends.
 The work is infused with love and an understanding of who the person is.